DV

 What is the difference between JEPQ and XYLD?

-JEPQ (JPMorgan Nasdaq Equity Premium Income ETF) tracks NASDAQ 100 with a covered call strategy, while XYLD (Global X S&P 500 Covered Call ETF) tracks S&P 500 Index with a covered call approach.
+JEPQ (JPMorgan Nasdaq Equity Premium Income ETF) tracks NASDAQ 100 with a covered call approach, while XYLD (Global X S&P 500 Covered Call ETF) tracks S&P 500 Index with a covered call approach.
 They are issued by JPMorgan and Global X respectively.

 Can I hold both JEPQ and XYLD?